00013540/Backend/README.md

 # This application was developed for Web Application module, as coursework portfolio project @ WIUT by student ID: 00013540

+## Student matching with web-app theme:

+00013540 / 20 = 677 => Remainder is 0.
+Therefore, the first theme which is "Task Tracker" web application was selected for CW.

 ## Prerequisites list:

 1. Visual Studio (IDE)